 For services that are outside the scope of their experience, the victim can be treated at the local emergency department.
-Forensic exams are conducted off-site at the Medical College of Virginia (MCV) by qualified forensic nurse examiners.
+Forensic exams are conducted at the facility by qualified forensic nurse examiners pursuant to an MOU with Ballard Health.
 An advocate from Action Alliance is available at the request of the victim to provide emotional support services, and accompany the inmate to the hospital, if requested.
 The auditor verified the availability of both services.
 The Auditor reviewed the MOU with the Virginia Sexual and Domestic Violence Action Alliance, which stipulates the VSDVAA agrees to maintain a Statewide Hotline that provides confidential crisis intervention and emotional support services related to sexual abuse or assault victims.
 They also agree to provide an advocate if requested by the victim, during a forensic examination and investigation.
 The Auditor conducted a telephone interview with a victim advocate from Action Alliance.
 The victim advocate verified and explained the crisis intervention services offered to inmate victims of sexual abuse.